camunda-community-hub/camunda-8-connector-csv/README.md

 # camunda-8-connector-csv

-A connector will be used to manage CSV files
+A connector will be used to manage CSV files.

 # Principle